 Exit on level 1.
 The Stroke Unit is through the set of double doors, but please press the intercom and a member of staff will let you in.

-Consultant: Dr Kiruba Nagaratnum
+Lead Stroke consultant: Dr Kiruba Nagaratnum

 Sister: Shivanthi Panchalingam